pharo-vcs/iceberg/README.md

   myRepo := IceRepository new localDirectory: ... absolute or relative path
 ```

-If a local repository already exists at the same location we will get all necessary information from it (for example: remote origin and current checkd out branch).
+If a local repository already exists at the same location we will get all necessary information from it (for example: remote origin and current checked out branch).

 ### Manage branches
 By default repositories will checkout the 'master' branch.
 If you need to work with another branch you can do: